aws/amazon-gamelift-plugin-unity/README.md

 * Single-region fleet: Deploy your game server to one fleet in a single AWS Region.
 Use this scenario to experiment with your install scripts and runtime deployment, as well as your integration.
 * Spot fleet: Deploy your game server to a set of low-cost Spot fleets and a back-up On-Demand fleet.
 Use this scenario to experiment with a multi-fleet hosting structure that balances cost savings and durable game session availability.
 * FlexMatch fleet: Deploy your game server for hosting with a FlexMatch matchmaking solution.
 [Amazon GameLift FlexMatch](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-intro.html) is a highly scalable and customizable matchmaking service for multiplayer games.
 Use this scenario to set up basic matchmaking components (including a rule set) that you can customize.
-* Windows Dedicated Server Build Support module installed by going to Unity Hub -> Installs -> click on the gear button on the right of your editor -> Add modules

 Each scenario uses an AWS CloudFormation template to deploy a resource stack for your game server solution.
 You can view and manage your resource stacks in the AWS Management Console for CloudFormation.